keelz/ts-react-redux-architecture/README.md

 # React TypeScript Architecture

+This software repository is a [several part series](https://github.com/keelz/redux-middleware).
+Each branch of this repository provides specific information, code examples, thoughts, and notes regarding the implementations of different libraries and design patterns common within the [TypeScript](https://www.typescriptlang.org/) and [React](https://reactjs.org/) development community.

+My motivation for developing this repository originates from a growing community outcry for more.
+There are countless walkthroughs, blogs, and tutorials showcasing these technologies.
+What is missing within that endless swirl of information is a repository of information that dives into the deeper concepts of implementations using real-world type examples as source material.
+My goal is to fill that gap.

+After developing several production apps with [TypeScript](https://www.typescriptlang.org/) and the [React](https://reactjs.org/) framework library, I decided to organize my personal notes and experiences into a slightly opinionated library of applications.
+I will try very hard not to focus too hard on my own opinions, however, many of the design patterns that I will describe within this series are born from opinions of good software development.
+I humbly ask for your understanding and collaboration!

+I will include a repository/branch index here after this repository grows a bit.

+## Master Branch Description

 This application is a slightly modified out-of-the-box example of a web client application [SPA](https://en.wikipedia.org/wiki/Single-page_application) bootstrapped with [Create React App](https://github.com/facebookincubator/create-react/app) and the [react-scripts-ts](https://github.com/wmonk/create-react-app-typescript) script.

-The following example code represents a [TypeScript](https://www.typescriptlang.org/) application developed with the [React](https://reactjs.org/) framework library.
-The project showcases a few simple steps that can be made to modify the application to prepare for common design pattern and library implementations including:
+The project README showcases a few simple steps that can be made to modify a freshly bootstraped app to prepare for common design pattern and library implementations including:

 * [Redux](https://redux.js.org/)
 * [redux-thunk](https://github.com/reduxjs/redux-thunk)
 * [React Router](https://reacttraining.com/react-router/core/guides/philosophy)